-After pinpointing the customers you want to target (which you can do with the Carts Guru marketing automation tool), you need to distribute marketing content that grabs customers’ attention.
+After pinpointing the customers you want to target, you need to distribute marketing content that grabs customers’ attention.
 Try offering customers an exclusive look at your new collection.
 You can do this by sending a personalized subject line like this: Sam, just for you!
 Take a peek at our 2020 collection

 You could also count down the time left on your New Year's sale to encourage customers to shop, like this: Last chance - only 8 hours left to get 50% off!

 Overall, the goal is to turn one-time holiday shoppers into loyal customers in 2020.
 Want to learn more about developing excellent customer retention strategies?
 Check out our post on customer retention here, which includes a step-by-step guide on how to build a great win-back campaign.

 For many people, the holidays are a great motivation to text long-distance family members or old friends.
 Similarly, for e-commerce retailers, SMS marketing can be an intimate way to reach out to customers over the new year.
 It reminds them you’re thinking of them - and that you care about their business.